 Other than that, Instagram has stated on its website what an account must be about in order to attain and retain the blue verification.
 These outlines suggest that the account must be Authentic (a real person or a registered business or brand), Unique (only one account per person or brand), Public (accounts that are viewable to everyone), Complete (a complete bio, profile picture and at least one post) and Notable (account must represent a well known entity that is searched for by people).

 What does this mean for the vetting process?
-I analyze this to mean that you should have the following in place in order to get verified:
+I analyze this to mean that you should follow these steps and make sure the following are in place in order to get verified:

 - a public account